JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 ### VVMW (Game Object)
 This is the "brain" of the system, it controls and synchronizes the player (if enabled) between users within the same world instance.
 If you open the inspector, you will find theres many options that let you to fiddle around:

+- These options only appears when you are not using with play list queue handler and unlinked it:
   - **Default URL**: The URL will be played automatically when user joins your world.
   - **Default Quest URL**: The optional alternative URL will be played for Quest/Android clients.
 Leave empty to use default URL.
   - **Auto Play Player Type**: The "module" to use to play the above URL.
   - **Loop**: Is default the player loops (can be toggled via UI)
+  - **Auto Play Delay Time**: The delay to start playing the default video when the scene is loaded.
+    This is to prevent rate limit between video players in same instance.
+    If you have multiple video players (not limited to VizVid) which will auto plays in the same world you should set this to a value at least in multiple of `5` to stagger the loading time.
 - **Player Handlers**: The "modules" of actual the player components.
   You usually don't need to change this, unless you want to disable unused player systems.
 See "Builtin Module" and "AVPro Module" for the modules.
 - **Default Texture**: The default texture displays when the player is not playing anything.
 You can change to any texture here, but if you want it to be simple, just leave it in default value.